sjhuang26/thinking-system/README.md

 ### TODO: a list of more formulas for snowballing

 > TODO?
 Practice random-access jumping between a cumulating list of items in a memory palace journey.
 But also a _Random-Access Stress_ in general.
 This is the best dense construct available ...
 TODO?
+This suggests the importance of also practicing memory palace (method of loci) navigation and visualizing "drawing a curved line across the path."

 ```
 A&AB